Skip to main content

 Open

 A substitute amendment to H.R.
 7951, the Telework Metrics and Cost Savings Act of 2022, was adopted by the House Oversight and Reform Committee on June 15, 2022.
-This legislation was still pending as of September 8, 2022.
-The amendment, among other things, called for OPM to (1) develop and submit a plan to improve the reliability of data (including telework data) in its Enterprise Human Resources Integration system to the Congress not later than 180 days after the date of enactment of the Act and (2) implement the plan no later than 90 days after the date the plan is submitted to Congress.
-However, as of March 2023, similar legislation has not yet been introduced in the 118th Congress.
+The amendment, among other things, calls for OPM to (1) develop and submit a plan to improve the reliability of data (including telework data) in its Enterprise Human Resources Integration system to the Congress not later than 180 days after the date of enactment of the Act and (2) implement the plan no later than 90 days after the date the plan is submitted to Congress.
+This legislation was not enacted during the 117th Congress, and as of March 2024, no comparable legislation has been introduced or enacted in the 118th Congress.

 Full Report